chrplr/PCBS/docs/software-installation.rst

 This is not recommended because this approach has several pitfalls (if  you do not carefully follow the instructions, many things will not work correclty).
 However there are two reasons to take this route:

 - WSL does not work on your machine.
-- you want to avoid a potential overhead of WSL, e.g. when Python needs to access devices.
+- if you are concerned by potential overheads of the WSL (but read `this <https://www.techradar.com/news/windows-11-wsl-2-is-almost-as-quick-as-running-linux-natively>`__).

 R and Rstudio